fjwright/Run-REDUCE-0/README.md

 ### To do soon

-* Make the commands to run REDUCE configurable.
-* Remember all user choices, including commands to run REDUCE and window configurations.
 * Better scrolling facilities in the IO display pane.
 * Multiple tabs that each run an independent invocation of REDUCE.

 ### To do later

+* More sophisticated font colouring, including a full emulation of redfront.
+* Remember all user choices, including window configurations (maybe).
 * Typeset output supporting copy and paste.
 Could parse `off nat` output, or use it together with TeX or MathML output.
 * Merge input region into output region (maybe).